HTTP-RPC/Kilo/README.md

 }
 ```

 Values are converted to their JSON equivalents as described earlier.
+Unsupported types are serialized as `null`.

 The `JSONDecoder` class deserializes a JSON document into a Java object hierarchy.
 JSON values are mapped to their Java equivalents as follows: